Frequently Asked Questions

-We appreciate an advance call for groups of ten or more.
+We appreciate an advance call for groups of 10 or more.
 It's difficult to fit groups into our bars.
 When we know a large group is about to arrive, we can be sure that our staff is available.
-If you are arriving via bus/limo/van you may wish to ask your driver to call for you.
+If you are arriving via bus, limo, or van you may wish to ask your driver to call for you.

-Want a private tasting and/or tour for your group?
+Can I have a private tasting and/or tour for my group?

 Our wineries do offer private tours and tastings to groups most of the year.
 You’ll want to contact the individual wineries for specific information.
 Please note: fall is a busy time of year for our wineries.
 That’s when the grapes are harvested, so private tasting/tour options may be limited.

 It's hard for us to be seen as a venue for a party.
-Many people have started viewing the wineries as merely entertainment.
+Many people have started viewing a visit to the wineries as solely entertainment.
 While we love the fact that people want to celebrate with us, the party atmosphere that usually arrives with this type of group can be disruptive to other visitors.

 Also, groups can create other problems when the members on a bus/van/limo drink between wineries.
 It's actually illegal for us to serve tastes of wine to a person who is intoxicated.